 Brittany is a French region you’ll fall in love with.
 This post will tell you the main attractions and how to plan a 4-day road trip through South French Brittany from Nantes.

-You will visit very nice villages of the River d’Etel, boat cemeteries, the city of sailing and also, we will tell you where to sleep with the camper van, or motorhome for free and with beautiful views.
+You will visit very nice villages of the River d’Etel, boat cemeteries, and the city of sailing and also, we will tell you where to sleep with the camper van or motorhome for free and with beautiful views.

 Road trip Itinerary South Brittany in 4 days